 - Card fees and penalties

 Multiple types of fees may apply to your card and increase your borrowing cost and APR.
-Have a look at our credit card APR calculator to get familiar with these fees and learn the actual borrowing cost through estimating the associated APR.

 - Minimum Payment